mvysny/vaadin-on-kotlin/docs/creating_ui.md

 * The client-side part of the component renders as one or more HTML elements and controls them by the means of JavaScript.
 For example a Google Map component would fetch individual tiles and produce a mesh of `<div>`s which then lay out the tiles to show the map itself.
 * The server-side part of the component then exposes a high-level API.
 The Google Map component example would allow you to set zoom, to focus on particular
-  GPS coordinates, to add markers etc.
+  GPS coordinates, to add markers etc. Vaadin then provides the connector API which transmits events and component state from client-side to server-side and back again.

 This kind of approach makes it incredibly easy to add Google Maps to your site.
 You just use the components' server-side Java API and you don't have to care about what the HTML will look like, or how exactly it will fetch the data.
 The code looks like follows: